-Have you suffered tinnitus as a result of either an accident which was not your fault or because of regular and excessive exposure to loud noises?
+By Cat Grayson.
+Last Updated 5th September 2023.
+Have you suffered tinnitus as a result of either an accident that was not your fault or because of regular and excessive exposure to loud noises?
 If so, you may wish to claim compensation for tinnitus against the party responsible.
 In this guide, we will show you how to do so.

 Most people with the condition will experience a combination of sounds, hearing noises such as ringing, white noise, and buzzing.
 Whilst many of us may have experienced a short bout of tinnitus after going to a concert or similar event, this usually resolves itself in a brief period of time.
 If you have been exposed to very loud noise on a regular basis, you could experience a constant sound in the ear accompanied by hearing loss or damage.

 If someone else was to blame for your exposure to loud noises or caused you to have an accident, you could claim compensation for tinnitus.
 Find out how to do so below.